On second eigenvalues of closed hyperbolic surfaces for large genus: Preliminaries

-For a hyperbolic surface $X$ with boundaries of type $S_{1,1}$ or $S_{0,3}$, the geometric quantity $\sL_1(X)$ has no meanings.
-Its first eigenvalue with Neumann boundary condition can be controlled just by its boundary lengths.
-Before showing that, we recall the following two classical results.
+For a compact hyperbolic surface $X$ of type $S_{1,1}$ or $S_{0,3}$, the geometric quantity $\sL_1(X)$ is not meaningful.
+Its first eigenvalue with Neumann boundary condition can be controlled solely by its boundary lengths.
+Before proving that, we recall the following two classical results.
 The first one is the isoperimetric inequality.
-See \eg section $8.1$ in \cite{buser2010geometry}.
+See \eg Section $8.1$ in \cite{buser2010geometry}.

-\begin{lemma}[Isoperimetric inequalities] Let $\Omega$ be a domain of piecewisely smooth boundary $\partial \Omega$, equipped with hyperbolic metric.
+\begin{lemma}[Isoperimetric inequalities] Let $\Omega$ be a domain with piecewise smooth boundary $\partial \Omega$, equipped with the hyperbolic metric.
 If $\Omega$ is topologically a disk or a cylinder, then

 \end{lemma}